ControlNet++: Improving Conditional Controls with Efficient Consistency Feedback: Experiments

 \paragraph{Evaluation and Metrics.} We train ControlNet++ on the training set of each corresponding dataset and evaluate all methods on the validation dataset.
 All the experiments are evaluated under 512$\times$512 resolution for fair comparison.
 For each condition, we evaluate the controllability by measuring the similarity between the input conditions and the extracted conditions from generated images of diffusion models.
 For semantic segmentation and depth map controls, we use mIoU and RMSE as evaluation metrics respectively, which is a common practice in related research fields.
 For the edge task, we use F1-Score for hard edges (canny edge) because it can be regarded as a binary classification problem of 0 (non-edge) and 1 (edge) and has a serious long-tail distribution, following the standard evaluation in edge detection~\cite{edge_det}.
 The threshold used for evaluation is (100, 200) for OpenCV, and (0.1, 0.2) for Kornia implementation.
-The SSIM metric is used for the soft edges conditional controls (\emph{i.e.}, hed edge \& lineart edge) following previous works~\cite{unicontrolnet}.
+The SSIM metric is used for the soft edges conditional controls (\ie, hed edge \& lineart edge) following previous works~\cite{unicontrolnet}.
+For ControlNet++, we use the UniPC~\cite{unipc} sampler with 20 denoising steps to generate images with the original text prompt following ControlNet v1.1~\cite{controlnet}, without any negative prompts.
+For other methods beyond ControlNet and ours, we utilized their open-source code to generate images and conducted fair evaluations under the same data, without changing their inference configures such as the number of inference steps or denoising sampler.